nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/02_Basic_Principles_Background/02_Model_Views_Diagrams/README.md

 ## Diagrams as Views

-Each particular UML diagram corresponds to one view of a model of a system.
+Each particular UML diagram corresponds to one <b>view</b> of a model of a system.
 Depending on the type of diagram used, different aspects are either emphasized or omitted.
 All the different views combined result in a good model of a system.
 Most of the UML diagrams are graphs (as shown in Figure 2.5), implying that they consist of elements that are connected through lines:

 ![Diagram_Graphs](images/Diagram_Graphs.jpg)